Chris Hope (American football)

 Christopher Pierre Hope (born September 29, 1980) is an American former professional football player who was a safety in the National Football League (NFL).
 He played college football for the Florida State Seminoles.
 Hope was selected by the Pittsburgh Steelers in the third round of the 2002 NFL draft, and has also played for the Tennessee Titans and Atlanta Falcons.
-He helped the Steelers win Super Bowl XL against the Seattle Seahawks.
+He helped the Steelers win Super Bowl XL.

 Early life

 Hope was a USA Today All-USA first-team and Parade All-American selection as a senior at Rock Hill High School.
 During his high school career, Hope recorded 114 tackles and three interceptions as a defensive back while rushing for 1,319 yards and 20 touchdowns as a running back.
 He totaled 464 tackles, 10 interceptions and four fumble recoveries during his four-year varsity career and established a school record as he started 55-straight games during his star-studded prep career.

 Ranked as a No. 1 defensive back prospect in the nation by Prep Star and rated a No. 3 defensive back and No. 50 overall prospect in America by National Recruiting Advisor, he was a member of Atlanta Journal-Constitution Super Southern 1000.
 He was selected to Orlando Sentinel All-Southern team.
 Hope was rated as a No. 1 defensive back recruit nationally by Tampa Tribune and ranked as sixth-best recruit nationally by St. Petersburg Times.
 He recorded 114 tackles and three interceptions as a defensive back while rushing for 1,319 yards and 20 touchdowns as a running back.